Change Your Image

 As a member of the ALIEN franchise...perhaps not so much.
 Minuses: I hated Michael Wincott's sleazy and uninteresting Elgyn and was happy to see him offed early.
 Kim Flowers' Hillard was pointless as well.
 Ron Perlman's Johner was insufferable in his character and dialogue: "So Ripley, I heard you, like, ran into these things before...So, like, what did you do?"

-More pluses: Winona Ryder.
-I warned you at the beginning, if you don't want spoilers, don't read the review.
+Winona Ryder.
 As with Ash, there is a big "reveal" scene with Call.
+But she absolutely has no place in this kind of film.
+Why would an android complain about being "disgusting"?
+Just no.

-Minus the ridiculous "pretty android thinks she's disgusting" crap and a few too many F words.
-Even so, I liked her as Call.
-I liked Dominique Pinon's Vriess most of the time.
+Pluses: I liked Dominique Pinon's Vriess most of the time.
 I liked Gary Dourdan's Christie, but he was one character whose death was not only too damn early in the film, but totally ridiculous.
 Was it a suicide to save Vriess' life?
 Or did an alien grab him once he hit the water and take him under and kill him?
 Hitting the water from a ladder is not instant death, but the way Vriess was wailing, "Don't do it, Christie!" you would swear it was!

 More pluses: Brad Douriff played the 2nd most evil scientist I have ever seen in history.
 J. E. Freeman narrowly exceeds him.
 This movie is a great scifi illustration of pure instinct vs. pure evil, and Wren is one evil bird.
 I have always seen the alien xenomorphs as instinctual creatures, not evil ones.
 Like lions, tigers and bears, they will kill you, but it's not because they are evil, it's because that is what they are hardwired to do, by God, by nature, by evolution, or whatever.
 Douriff, Freeman and their cronies?
 Evil as hell.
 The unholy glee with which these people watch the facehuggers attacking a crew up KIDNAPPED men is very sickening.
 So, see below...